cityjson/cjio_dbexport/README.rst

 Limitations
 ------------

-+ Hardcoded to LoD 1, no semantics, no appearances
++ Only LoD0-1, no semantics, no appearances

 + The geometry is expected to be a ``MULTIPOLYGON`` of ``POLYGON Z`` in PostGIS